FEAR OF FLYING

 This fear is usually a combination of many fears such as: tight spaces (claustrophobia), heights (acrophobia), becoming infected (germaphobia), loud noises (phonophobia), and losing control (agoraphobia), just to name a few.

 To determine the companion fears requires a search for the first trigger.
-Once the anxiety begins, it becomes difficult to think much less perform a technical qualitative analysis.
+Once the anxiety begins, it becomes difficult to think much less perform a technical analysis.

 a.
 Ride to Airport is the First Step in Fear of Flying.